anyahui120/Coursera-Crawler/README.md

 # Coursera-Crawler
-A crawler for Coursera
+A crawler to scrape Coursera's discussion forum.

-This is a simple crawler for coursera.
+High-level code flow is documented <a href="https://github.com/anyahui120/Coursera-Crawler/blob/master/diagram.jpg"> here</a>.

 1. Enviroment setup

-      1.1 Python 2.7(Recommend to install anaconda)
+      1.1 Python 2.7 (We recommend to set it up with anaconda)

-      1.2 Install some packages included in requirements.txt
+      1.2 Install the packages specified in requirements.txt

 	      pip install -r requirements.txt